Part 1: Ambition

 There’s no getting away from the fact that virtual reality is a complex subject.
 Even the amateur user needs to brush up on a number of topics before taking the plunge and buying a head mounted display (HMD).
 For the professional user, the number of questions to be answered increases dramatically.
-However, and I’ll admit that I’m biased here, plotting your organisations ambitions and goals when it comes to visualisation and virtual reality is a pretty exciting prospect.
-If done right, it genuinely can transform the way you work and engage with others within and outside of the organisation.
+However, plotting your organisation's ambitions and goals when it comes to immersive visualisation and virtual reality is a very exciting prospect!
+If done correctly, it can genuinely transform the way you work and engage with others within and outside of the organisation.

 This isn’t always best achieved via HMDs any more than it is by prescribing an expensive and dedicated facility at each office: the former can be quite isolating and limit free engagement when groups are collaborating, the latter can be unwieldy and not allow people to access visualisations freely and when needed.

 To give you some idea, we regularly see users successfully employing our VR software and systems into their working lives through:

 - Desktops, laptops and tablets: whether via a HMD or not.
 Sometimes it’s enough just to be able to interact with a 3D visualisation in an intuitive manner.
 Often that is all that’s needed to generate that ‘ah-ha!’ moment and cut through days or weeks of speaking at cross purposes.

 - HMDs: their cost and capability have been on precipitous and opposing trajectories over the last couple of years, meaning that some extremely capable devices are now well within the grasp of the average user.

 - Dedicated facilities: perhaps the most iconic view of VR is of people working in front of a large wall, or even surrounded by many such walls in a ActiveCube (often referred to as a cave).
 These set-ups allow groups to effectively and naturally work together in an immersive 1:1 scale environment.